Are you looking to create a greener, more sustainable business? Participating in Plastic Free July is a great way to get started!

 Use this list as a reference in the coming weeks and months so you can measure your progress.
 Consider publishing and promoting it on social media to encourage other small businesses to complete a similar challenge.

-If Plastic Free July is a roaring success you might want to think about creating a ‘green space’ for your small business.
-As a cafe or coffee shop you can start thinking bigger and introducing even more eco friendly practices in the coming months, such as:
+If Plastic Free July is a success you might want to think about creating a ‘green space’ for your small business.
+As a cafe or coffee shop you can start thinking bigger and introducing even more eco friendly practises in the coming months, such as:

 Did you know that switching away from cash can have a pretty large impact on the environment?
 The mining and transporting of coins releases thousands of tonnes of CO2 into the atmosphere each year.
 In addition, new polymer banknotes are made of polymer plastics and are worse than traditional paper notes for CO2 emissions!